I normally try to stay focussed on what we do at SEEDS but I could not resist trying to help keep girls in school for the whole month.

 Therefore I contacted Maria at the Toronto Chapter of ” Days for Girls”, purchased 25 kits and made arrangements to send the sample kits, and all the materials for 5 different groups to start making them in Zambia.

-The woodworking students of Bendale B.T.I highschool are making the pattern templates out of wood so they will last longer as it is sturdier than cardboard.
-We are just waiting for them to finish making them so I will send a follow up when they are done.
+The woodworking students of Bendale B.T.I highschool have made the pattern templates out of wood so they will last longer as it is sturdier than cardboard. see next post http://sendseedstoafrica.org/bendale-b-t-i-students-made-the-template-patterns/.

 The kits include, 2 pairs of underwear, flannelette pads, pad holder to snap on underwear, bar of soap & wash cloth, 2 plastic bags to carry soiled pads home to be washed, instructions and a cute bag to carry it all in.